May 18th 2021

 Sense and Sensitivity

 I live with sensitive skin every day, but people are living with far worse, suffering with compromised skin as an unwelcome side effect of the treatment that’s saving their very life.
-Someone is diagnosed with cancer every two minutes in the UK; one person every 10 minutes will be diagnosed with breast cancer, and seeing as October is Breast Cancer Awareness Month, I thought it high time to address an issue which may seem trivial in the topic of life and death, yet it’s a problem that causes even more misery to the men and women who are already going through the worst of times.
-Being diagnosed with cancer and undergoing treatment – be it chemotherapy or radiotherapy or beyond – is hard enough, without feeling trapped in a body that no longer looks or feels like your own.
+Someone is diagnosed with cancer every two minutes in the UK and one person every ten minutes will be diagnosed with breast cancer so I thought it high time to address an issue that may seem trivial in the topic of life and death, yet it’s a problem that causes even more misery to the men and women who are already going through the worst of times.
+Being diagnosed with cancer and undergoing treatment – be it chemotherapy, radiotherapy or beyond – is hard enough, without feeling trapped in a body that no longer looks or feels like your own.

-"With many types of treatment, skin can become more sensitive and people often find they are left dealing with a skin type that they have never dealt with before,” comments Imelda Burke, founder of Content Beauty & Wellbeing in Marylebone.
+"With many types of cancer treatment, including chemotherapy, radiotherapy and immunotherapy, skin can become more sensitive and people often find they are left dealing with a skin type that they have never dealt with before,” comments Imelda Burke, founder of Content Beauty & Wellbeing in London's Marylebone.
 From hair loss to mouth ulcers and everything in between, the drugs we’re all so grateful for are not kind to the body, and as our biggest organ, the skin can be compromised in a way that makes treatment even harder to bear, as well as posing a risk to your already ill health.